DimianZhan/PX4DevguideOld/pre_flight_checks.md

-# Preflight Sensor and EKF Checks
+# Preflight Sensor and EKF Checks起飞前传感器和EKF的检查
 The commander module performs a number of preflight sensor quality and EKF checks which are controlled by the COM_ARM<> parameters.
 If these checks fail, the motors are prevented from arming and the following error messages are produced:

 * PREFLIGHT FAIL: EKF HGT ERROR